fetchai/agents-aea/docs/generic-skills-step-by-step.md

         )
 ```

 The `GenericLedgerApiHandler` deals with `LedgerApiMessages` from the ledger connection.
-The `GenericOefSearchHandler` handles `OefSearchMessages` from the soef connection.
+The `GenericOefSearchHandler` handles `OefSearchMessages` from the SOEF connection.

 ### Step 4: Create the strategy